ducroq/energydatahub/setupRpi.md

         ~ $ sudo du -sh /var/log
         ```

-- Setup a direct ethernet connection for connection with CompactRio
+- Setup a direct ethernet connection for connection with NI myRIO

     Let your Raspberry Pi acts as a mini-server directly connected to another device